gordon-cs/route-map-evaluator/README.md

 - **Requirement 5 : Articulation Points**

 > articulationPoints() method implemented to find points of the graph at which their destruction would disconnect the province graph.
-Does not pass tests. isAP[] array does not get modified by the recursive method and prints all zeros as it was initialized.
-In-Progress by Jake Colbert
+Passes all tests with no diff issues and correct stylings.
+Completed by Jake Colbert.

 ### Makefile & Testing